awsmug/lib-mail/Readme.md

 Version 1.0.0-beta-1

 The mail wrapper allows the sending of mails, independent of the used system.
-In this case, the drivers used for this are responsible for correct sending.
+In this case, the drivers used for this are responsible for sending with the correct mailing functions.

 ## Use of the mail wrapper